Skip to content

 Connecticut water quality

-According to the Connecticut Department of Public Health (CT DPH) and DEEP, statewide private well testing has revealed concerning levels of naturally occurring uranium and arsenic alongside PFAS, nitrates, and bacteria.
-CT DPH has set health-based action levels for ten PFAS compounds, though much public system PFAS sampling has been voluntary.
-Lead from older plumbing and service lines remains a documented concern.
+In Connecticut, the story splits sharply by where your water comes from.
+If you're on a private well, that's where the attention belongs: testing by the Connecticut Department of Public Health (CT DPH) and DEEP has turned up concerning levels of naturally occurring uranium and arsenic (contaminants that leach from rock), alongside PFAS, nitrates, and bacteria.
+On the public side, CT DPH has set health-based action levels for ten PFAS compounds (PFAS being long-lasting synthetic chemicals), though much of the public-system sampling so far has been voluntary, so the full picture isn't in yet.
+Lead from older plumbing and service lines is also a documented concern, and that one depends partly on the age of your own home.

 Documented considerations